joaotavora/eglot/README.md

 `Hyperbole`, is an efficient and programmable hypertextual information management system implemented as a GNU Emacs package.
 It works well on GNU Emacs 24.4 or above.
 It is designed and written by Bob Weiner.
-It's main distribution site is: <https://www.gnu.org/software/hyperbole/>.
+Its main distribution site is: <https://www.gnu.org/software/hyperbole/>.

 It includes easy-to-use, powerful hypertextual button types without the need to learn a markup language; a hierarchical, record-based